Holdi601/JoystickProfiler/README.md

 # JoystickProfiler
 ***WARNING USING AT YOUR OWN RISK***

+***Please see V43 as a Beta.
+Use 42 for stable.
+Backup your Joypro saves and DCS saves and IL2 saves before using V43***

 # Joystick Profiler Utility

 This utility is there in the current state to help, to quickly make the basic joystick Mappings for DCS world (Digital Combat Simulator).